 There are two sources for interactions between activities in simulation experiments: the objective function and constraints.
-In the current version of CAPRI, the objective function does not comprise inter-activity terms, i.e. no marginal cross-cost effects, so that the major interplay is due to constraints.
+In the current version of CAPRI, the objective function does solve inter-activity terms for groups of arable crops, so that the major interplay is due to constraints.
 The interaction is best understood by looking at the first order conditions of a programming model including PMP terms:

-Equation 44 $$Rev_j = Cost_j + ac_j + bc_j Levl_j + \sum{i=1}^m \lambda_i a{ij}$$ costs, these marginal costs are increasing in the activity levels.
+Equation 54 $$Rev_j = Cost_j + ac_j + \sum_k bc{j,k} Levl_k + \sum{i=1}^m \lambda_i a{ij}$$ linear costs, these marginal costs are increasing in the activity levels.
+The cross effects are only introduced to let major arable crop groups interacts, where as for fruits & vegs, permanent crops, grass land and the animal sectors, only diagonal terms are introduced.
 The remaining term $\sum{i=1}^{m} \lambda_i a{ij}$ captures the marginal costs linked to the use of exhausted resources and the equal to the sum of the shadow prices λ multiplied the per unit demand of that activity j for resource i, the matrix A being again based on Leontief technology.
 The shadow values of binding resources hence are the drivers linking the activities.

 The left hand side (Rev) shows the marginal revenues, which are typically equal to the fixed prices times the fixed yields plus premiums.
 The right hand side shows the different elements of the marginal costs.
 Firstly, the variable or accounting costs (Cost) which are fix as they are based on the Leontief assumption.
-The term $(ac_i + bc_i Levl_i)$ shows the marginal non-linear
+The term $(ac_j + \sum_k bc{jk} Levl_k)$ shows the marginal non-

 A central role in the CAPRI supply model plays the land-balance.
 Its shadow price appears as a cost in all crop activities including fodder producing ones, so that animals are indirectly affected as well.
 The second major link is the availability of not-marketable feeding stuff, and finally, less important organic fertiliser.
 The basic effects are best discussed with a simple example.
 Assume an increase of a per ha premium for soft wheat, all other things unchanged.